-Students who have completed a minimum of 12 transferable credits of course work at another regionally accredited institution with an overall academic average of 2.0 or higher may be considered for admission as a transfer student.
+Students who have completed a minimum of 12 transferable credits of course work at another regionally accredited institution or an approved military training experience with an overall academic average of 2.0 or higher may be considered for admission as a transfer student.
 Applicants must submit an official college transcript from each institution previously attended.
 Transfer applicants with fewer than 12 transferable credits must also submit a high school transcript and standardized test scores (SAT or ACT).